iQIYI Inc. (IQ) Shares Up Despite Recent Market Volatility

 IQ’s Market Performance

-IQ stock saw a decrease of -1.11% in the past week, with a monthly decline of -2.34% and a quarterly a decrease of 84.68%.
-The volatility ratio for the week is 5.55%, and the volatility levels for the last 30 days are 7.27% for iQIYI Inc. (IQ).
-The simple moving average for the last 20 days is -2.92% for IQ stock, with a simple moving average of 64.46% for the last 200 days.
+IQ’s stock has seen a -0.28% decrease for the week, with a -3.14% drop in the past month and a 98.60% gain in the past quarter.
+The volatility ratio for the week is 7.82%, and the volatility levels for the past 30 days are at 6.96% for iQIYI Inc. The simple moving average for the last 20 days is -2.14% for IQ stock, with a simple moving average of 61.36% for the last 200 days.

 Analysts’ Opinion of IQ